Trading Desk

 Right Panel — Order Execution

-- Auto-complete search field — type ticker symbols or company names
+The right panel is your action center: Symbol Search:- Auto-complete search field — type ticker symbols or company names

 - Results display full name, ticker, exchange badge, and asset class icon